Francis E. Limmer

 Francis E. Limmer is a former mayor of the City of Flint, Michigan, serving 1970–1973.

 Political

 From 1970 to 1973, Limmer was selected by his fellow City Commissioners as Mayor.
 Under Limmer, the city agreed to acquire property and transfer those properties plus Wilson Park and parking lot & structures to the University of Michigan for its Flint branch campus to locate down town.

 Post-political

 Limmer was caught up in financial law violations for registration and anti-fraud regarding promissory notes from GT&T Limited Partnerships from 1987 to 1990.
-He was order on September 13, 1993 to stop violating federal securities acts.
+He was ordered on September 13, 1993 to stop violating federal securities acts.